 Legal Education Opportunity (LEO) Program

-There is no fee for the LEO summer program or the Academic Success Program.
-LEO students with demonstrated financial need are awarded an annually renewable $10,000 grant towards tuition and fees through The LEO Scholarship, Kaplen Foundation Scholarship, LeClairRyan LEO Scholarship, ABA Legal Opportunity Scholarship Fund, or The LEO Alumni Scholarship.
-Students enrolled through LEO are also eligible for additional financial support through various other grants, loans, and scholarships, such as the Clyde Ferguson Minority Law Scholarship, the Educational Opportunity Fund (EOF) Grant administered by Professor Saunders, and the Thurgood Marshall Fellowship Program, funded through the Association of the Bar, City of New York.
+Seton Hall offers the LEO summer program and the Academic Success Program at no cost.
+Students with demonstrated financial need are awarded an annually-renewable $10,000 grant towards tuition and fees through The LEO Scholarship, Kaplen Foundation Scholarship, LeClairRyan LEO Scholarship, ABA Legal Opportunity Scholarship Fund or The LEO Alumni Scholarship.
+Students enrolled through LEO are also eligible for additional financial support through various other grants, loans and scholarships, such as the Clyde Ferguson Minority Law Scholarship, the Educational Opportunity Fund (EOF) Grant administered by Professor Saunders, and the Thurgood Marshall Fellowship Program, funded through the Association of the Bar of the City of New York.